A Score that Really Matters: The Credit Score

-Before deciding on what terms they will offer you a loan, lenders want to find out two things about you: whether you can pay back the loan, and how committed you are to pay back the loan.
-To assess your ability to pay back the loan, lenders look at your debt-to-income ratio.
-To assess your willingness to repay the mortgage loan, they consult your credit score.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders must know two things about you: your ability to repay the loan, and your willingness to repay the loan.
+To assess your ability to pay back the loan, they look at your income and debt ratio.
+To assess your willingness to repay the mortgage loan, they look at your credit score.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
-Your score is calculated from both the good and the bad in your credit report.
-Late payments will lower your score, but consistently making future payments on time will raise your score.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
+Your score results from both positive and negative information in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
-This history ensures that there is enough information in your report to calculate a score.
-Should you not meet the minimum criteria for getting a score, you may need to establish a credit history before you apply for a mortgage.
+To get a credit score, borrowers must have an active credit account with at least six months of payment history.
+This payment history ensures that there is enough information in your report to generate a score.
+Some folks don't have a long enough credit history to get a credit score.
+They may need to spend some time building up a credit history before they apply.